24 - Hour Guide To Paris

 Now, you're at the Eiffel Tower.
 Find a bench, sit down, savor your baguette, and admire this architectural marvel.
 It was built in the late 19th century, and even without delving into its history, it's an awe-inspiring structure.

 Pair your bread with a cold, crisp Coca-Cola from one of the many vendors in the park.
-Take your time: this is one of the world's iconic landmarks.
+Take your time: this is one of the world's most iconic landmarks.

 Arc de Triomphe